maksuco/laravel-blade-sortable/README.md

 to enable/disable sorting and/or drop of elements.
 Both defaults to `true`.

-Use `:clone="true"` to enable the cloning of elements and set the `id="xx"` to get the element identification. if cloning is set, then drop and sort are "false" automatically. you can use id="" to identify the conning element
+Use `:clone="true"` to enable the cloning of elements and set the `id="xx"` to get the element identification. if cloning is set, then drop and sort become "false" automatically. you can use id="" to identify the conning element

 Use `:swap="'border-red'"` to enable the swaping of elements, the value is the class that is applied